We're only days into the new year and we're already on the verge of the launch of one of 2021's biggest smartphones.

 What kind of cameras will the Samsung Galaxy S21 have?

-If the OnLeaks renders are any indication, we may see three main cameras on the back of the Galaxy S21 and four on the back of the Galaxy S21 Ultra.
+If the OnLeaks renders are any indication, we should see three main cameras on the back of the Galaxy S21 and S21+ and four on the back of the Galaxy S21 Ultra.

 Is there anything else I should know about the Samsung Galaxy S21?

 No doubt, all of the Galaxy S21 models will support 5G.
-Whether or not there will be a cheaper LTE version remains to be seen, but we wouldn’t be surprised to see it gone.
+Whether or not there will be a cheaper LTE version will reportedly vary by region, but we wouldn’t be surprised to see it gone entirely.